NUSGreyhats/write-ups/_posts/2015-12-31-32C3-CTF-Flash-(Reversing-300).md

     return re.search('[a-f0-9]{32}', result).group(0).decode('hex')
 {% endhighlight %}

-The function uses regular expression to obtain the MD5 from the output of the subprocess command, and what is interesting is that it takes the first occurance of a 32-characters a-f0-9 string as the MD5 hash.
+The function uses regular expression to obtain the MD5 from the output of the subprocess command, and what is interesting is that it takes the first occurance of a 32-characters a-f0-9 string as the MD5 hash (due to `re.search().***group(0)***`).

 {% highlight bash linenos %}
 $ ./md5calc < firmware.bin | tar xv